PopovEvgeniy/magicswf/readme.txt

                                  Magic Swf

-       A simple tool for converting an Adobe Flash movies to a standalone movies This software was made by Popov Evgeniy Alekseyevich
+       A simple tool for converting an Adobe Flash movie to a standalone movie This software was made by Popov Evgeniy Alekseyevich

-                               Version 1.5.2
+                               Version 1.5.2.1

 System requirements